AmeliaCelline/XingFuTang/README.md

 ## Technologies Used

 - Flutter: The framework used to build the mobile app.
 - Dart: The programming language used for Flutter development.
+- Python: The programming language used to train the model.